autistic-symposium/amm-arb-toolkit-py/README.md

 ## Running arbitrage algorithm in a loop in a Docker container

-To run the algorithm in a separated container, first [install Docker](https://docs.docker.com/get-docker/).
-Then build the Docker image:
+To run the algorithm in a separated container, first [install Docker](https://docs.docker.com/get-docker/), then build the Docker image:

 ```bash
 docker build -t bdex .